Thomas J. Finan: Biography

 Finan was born in St. Louis, MO, and graduated from Saint Louis University High School in 1985.
 Finan received his BA in Religious Studies and Anthropology with Honors from the University of Missouri-Columbia in 1989.
 He received his AM from the Divinity School of the University of Chicago, where he studied medieval church history under Bernard McGinn.
 He completed a PhD in History from the Catholic University of America in 2001 under Professor Lawrence Poos, focussing on the history and archaeology of thirteenth century Ireland.

 Finan is an active field archaeologist, with experience in local St. Louis archaeology, medieval Wales, and medieval Ireland.
 As a student he excavated at Cosmeston Medieval Village near Penarth, Wales, and the early Christian hermitage at Illanloughan, County Kerry, Ireland.
 He has directed several research excavations in north County Roscommon, including the medieval church complex at Kilteasheen, near Knockvicar, Roscommon, the Rockingham moated site near Lough Key, and most recently the Rock of Lough Key.

 He is a founding member of the American Society of Irish Medieval Studies.

 Writing

-His research focusses on the interdisciplinary connections between such disparate fields as history, archaeology, and literature, and how these disciplines together can gain a better understanding of the past.
+His research focuses on the interdisciplinary connections between such disparate fields as history, archaeology, and literature, and how these disciplines together can gain a better understanding of the past.